nismod/open-gira/docs/src/user-guide/workflow_power/download/power_download.md

 - [STORM data](power_download_stormtracks.md)

-This data is not interlinked and forms the following simple workflow diagram for the `download_all` rule.
+This data is not interlinked (order irrelevant) and forms the following simple workflow diagram for the `download_all` rule.

 ![`download_all` rule workflow.](../img/dag_download_all.png)